mitay-walle/com.mitay-walle.runtime-presets/README.md

 - Components can't be serialized to JSON

 # Solution
-- hardcode preset system, with predefined properties, based on:
+- hardcode preset system, with predefined properties (no Reflection), based on:
 - - C#-classes for ability to Serialize Objects to one JSON
 - - ScriptableObjects for Shared state between Scenes , Prefabs etc